mjsmith11/CS693-metrics-project/README.md

 #### Known Limitations
  - Multiple inheritance is not fully supported.
 If the inheritance tree includes a class with multiple base classes, DIT will be calculated for one branch of the tree.
 There is no guarantee as to the branch that will be selected.

+### Number of Children (NOC)
+This is the number of immediate subclasses for each class.
+A class 'A' may be extended by classes 'B' and 'C'.
+Assuming there are no other classes extending 'A', and 'B' and 'C' are not extended by any other class, the NOCs of 'A', 'B', 'C' ar respectively 2,0,0.

+No parameters are available for this metric.

 ##Credits
 * test/files/sample1.py - Adapted from SampleIncludingAll1.py provided by Dr. Huseyin Ergin